emcduffie/GC_v12.1.0_EEM/README.md

-# README for the GEOS-Chem Source code repository
+# README for the Official GEOS-Chem Source code repository

-This repository (https://github.com/gcst/geos-chem) contains the source code for the GEOS-Chem model of atmospheric chemistry and composition.
+The Official GEOS-Chem repository (https://github.com/gcst/geos-chem) contains the source code for the GEOS-Chem model of atmospheric chemistry and composition.

 ## We have migrated from Bitbucket to Github!
 As of June 2018, we have migrated the GEOS-Chem source code repository to back Github.
 Going forward, please make sure to clone or pull code updates ONLY from this repository.